 Thus the Court held that Mason was not required to demonstrate prejudice in order to obtain reversal because Juror 7575-B’s erroneous disqualification had a tendency to “unacceptably skew the jury in favor of one side.”

-Contact our Washington DC criminal lawyers to schedule a comprehensive case analysis and evaluation.
+Contact our Washington DC criminal lawyer to schedule a comprehensive case analysis and evaluation.